My Favorite Board Games for Speech Therapy

 - social skills

-Okay – I think this one is not technically a board game, but I figured I’d include it anyway!
-I ended up making this activity because I kept coming across Roll-a-____ games (where you roll a dice to see what comes next) that required drawing.
-Since some of my students have limited fine motor skills, gluing on pieces works better for me!
-(Click here to see more versions of this craft: apple, pumpkin, crab, penguin, and reindeer )
+Okay – this one is not technically a board game, but I figured I’d include it anyway!
+I ended up making this series of activities because I kept coming across Roll-a-____ games (where you roll a dice to see what comes next) that required drawing.
+Since many of my students have limited fine motor skills, gluing on pieces works better for me!
+(Click here to see all the versions of this craft: apple, pumpkin, chick, crab, penguin, and reindeer )

 On each turn, a student rolls the dice and states the number rolled (verbally or with AAC).
 S/he then tells the group or clinician what piece to glue on OR the student might identify it from a field of choices depending on the student’s communication level.
 If the piece is already glued on, then roll again!
 Once the turn is finished, have the next student request a turn and then pass the dice.